Skip to main content

 Each entry is an act of personal accounting, a deposit into a digital ledger you hope will yield dividends in the form of clarity and control over your own biology.
 A persistent question, however, often hums beneath the surface of this daily ritual ∞ Once this information leaves your fingertips, who is its custodian?
 What scaffolding of law stands to protect this deeply personal chronicle of your body’s function?

-The answer begins with understanding the architecture of regulation in the United States.
+The answer begins with understanding the architecture of health data regulation in the United States.
 Many people have a general awareness of the Health Insurance Portability and Accountability Act (HIPAA), a foundational law governing patient privacy.
 It is the reason you sign a form at your doctor’s office and why your clinical lab results are handled with such care.

 HIPAA provides robust protection for your health information within a specific clinical context.
 It applies directly to healthcare providers, health plans, and healthcare clearinghouses, along with their direct business associates.
 These are defined as “covered entities.”